What Is Lando Norris' Net Worth and Salary?

 Norris' karting career began at the age of 7, and when he competed in his first national event, he claimed pole position.
 He competed in KF-Junior karting in 2013 and won the CIK FIA European Championship, WSK Euro Series, and International Super Cup.
 Lando won the 2014 CIK-FIA KF World Championship, becoming the youngest karting world champion.
 His car racing debut took place at the 2014 Ginetta Junior Championship, and he finished in third place and received the Rookie Cup.
 After signing with Carlin Motorsport, Norris won the 2015 MSA Formula Championship, and in 2016, he won the Eurocup Formula Renault 2.0 and Formula Renault 2.0 NEC with Josef Kaufmann Racing and the Toyota Racing Series with M2 Competition.
 With Carlin, Lando won the 2017 FIA Formula 3 European Championship and came in second at the 2017 Macau Grand Prix and 2018 FIA Formula 2 Championship.

-On July 6, 2025, Norris earned his first British Grand Prix victory at Silverstone in challenging mixed-weather conditions, outlasting his teammate Oscar Piastri and taking advantage of a penalty assessed to Piastri during a safety car period.
-The win marked one of the most significant achievements of Norris' career and further established him as a leading contender in the Formula One field.
+On July 6, 2025, Norris earned his first British Grand Prix victory at Silverstone in challenging mixed-weather conditions, outlasting teammate Oscar Piastri and capitalizing on a penalty assessed to Piastri during a safety car period.
+The win marked a major career milestone and set up one of the most dramatic championship battles of the modern era.

 Personal Life